-Table 4 presents the estimation results.
+Table 4 presents the basic estimation results.
 The Sargan test cannot reject the null hypothesis of correct specification of our model.
 The estimated coefficients on most explanatory variables have the expected sign and are statistically significant.
 First, economic growth is affected by economic characteristics of development.
 Thus, the growth rate rises with a lower initial level of output (relative convergence effect), better education and health of the population, and deeper financial markets.
-Although openness to international trade has a positive estimated coefficient, it is not statistically significant.
+Although openness to international trade has a positive estimated coefficient, it is not statistically significant in the basic regression (but it becomes so in the expanded model).
 Second, economic growth is shaped by the country's type of government.
 Consequently, the growth rate rises with smaller government size and lower black-market premium (less relative price distortions).
 Third, current international conditions also determine economic growth.
 Thus, the growth rate is higher in countries that face positive terms of trade shocks.
 The negative and significant coefficient on the period dummy variable indicates that the period 1985-1998 was less propitious for growth throughout the world than the previous fifteen years were.

 Our regression model can be used to explain the changes over time in economic growth for any country in the sample.
 We cannot, however, explain the levels of growth given that we do not estimate the unobserved country-specific effects (although we control for them).
 We are interested in assessing the extent to which our model can account for the different growth performance before and after 1985.
-We use the
+We use the regression point estimates and the actual changes in the explanatory variables to construct the regression projections.